 Electronic devices are the biggest cause of distractions for drivers nationwide.
 In 2016, Florida alone saw roughly 50,000 accidents and 233 fatalities as a result of distracted driving.

-Electronic devices are one of the largest distractions for drivers in the U.S. On average, the time it takes to glance at a text message or see who's calling is enough for a driver to travel nearly 300 feet—enough to strike a pedestrian, hit the back of a stopped line of cars, or even veer off the road entirely.
+In the time it takes to glance at a text message, a driver can travel nearly 300 feet—enough to strike a pedestrian, hit the back of a stopped line of cars, or even veer off the road entirely.

 Florida Drivers May Be Ticketed for Texting and Cell Phone Use

 In 2019, Gov. Ron DeSantis signed a bill into law strengthening protections against electronic distractions and making texting and driving a primary offense.
 As of July 1, law enforcement officers may pull over drivers who are texting without any other reason for the traffic stop.